 4. Poor Vision

 Omega-3 fatty acids have been found to play an important role in eye health.
-They prevent abnormal blood vessel growth in
+They prevent abnormal blood vessel growth in the retina, which prevents clear vision and is often seen in progressive eye conditions such as macular degeneration.3 So, deficiency in these fatty acids is likely to result in poor vision and worsened eye conditions.

 5. Disrupted Mental Health